afni/afni/doc/afni_sphinx/programs/3dREMLfit_sphx.rst

     * Create an iPad version of the AFNI software suite.

     ----------------------------------------------------------
-    * For more information, see the contents of https://afni.nimh.nih.gov/pub/dist/doc/misc/3dREMLfit/ which includes comparisons of 3dDeconvolve and 3dREMLfit activations (individual subject and group maps), and an
+    * For more information, please see the contents of https://afni.nimh.nih.gov/pub/dist/doc/misc/3dREMLfit/ which includes comparisons of 3dDeconvolve and 3dREMLfit activations (individual subject and group maps), and an